Know Before You Go: Construction on the Van Buren Bridge may result in heavy traffic at rush hour. Click here to learn more.

 Start Within City Limits

 Start your wine adventure at Fullerton Wines, a self-proclaimed “urban winery.”
 It can feel like visiting a hidden gem since it’s located in an industrial complex behind a UHaul rental.
-They recently renovated their tasting room, and you’ll get to meet the winemaker and see where they create their vintages using grapes from local and other Oregon vineyards.
+At their tasting room you’ll get to meet the winemaker and see where they create their vintages using grapes from local and other Oregon vineyards.
+Check their website for details on their "Winemaker For A Day" program and Wine Comedy Tour dates.

-Next, head into town for Valcan Cellars, just a few minutes walk from the Courtyard by Mariott or the boutique hot spot, Hotel Corvallis - making it easy to carry your Passport discount wine case!
-Plenty of great dinner spots are nearby, but to keep with the wine theme, try the new Corazón for more tastings, or head for dinner at Caves.
+Next, head into town for Valcan Cellars, just a few minutes walk from the Courtyard by Mariott or the boutique hotspot, Hotel Corvallis - making it easy to carry your Passport discount wine case!
+Plenty of great dinner spots are nearby, but to keep with the wine theme, try Corazón for more tastings and bites, or head for dinner at Caves.

 Saturday

-Then head out to Philomath’s downtown wine-tasting room at Compton Family Wines.
+Then, head out to Philomath’s downtown wine-tasting room at Compton Family Wines.
 Matt and Tabatha are farmers, organically growing grapes in several different vineyards - including one that has been around since 1976.
 A fun side note is that they are increasing the natural biomes on the soil with their sheep and goats!
-While there, have lunch from one of the food trucks, which could be pizza or Nick’s Soul Food.
+While there, have lunch from one of the food trucks, or head to nearby Gathering Together Farm or Birdie's Pizza.

 Continue west on Highway 20 towards the coast and explore two or three more spots for the afternoon.

 Up the road, you’ll discover Cardwell Hill Cellars - 2021’s Oregon Winery of the Year (and over 560 other awards).
-The buildings with European touches and vineyards named after French artists Monet and Degas, you’ll feel relaxed as you taste wines from grapes grown on their “Salmon Safe,” LIVE Certified, Bee Friendly Farming Certified, and sustainable fields.
-The first weekend in May (Friday through Sunday), they are offering an Old Vines Vertical Tasting, where reservations are required.
-Memorial Day weekend, they will introduce a 2022 blush pinot noir and Fenders Pinot Noir, with proceeds from sales of these wines to benefit Mary’s River Watershed Council.
+With European-inspired architecture and vineyards named after French artists Monet and Degas, this winery offers a serene setting to enjoy wines crafted from grapes grown in their sustainable, “Salmon Safe,” LIVE Certified, and Bee Friendly Farming Certified fields.
+On the first weekend of May (Friday through Sunday), they host an exclusive Old Vines Vertical Tasting—reservations required.
+Over Memorial Day weekend, they will debut specially selected wines, with a portion of the proceeds benefiting the Marys River Watershed Council.

-For dinner, head back into Philomath to The Dizzy Hen, which has recently opened for evenings from 5:30-8:30 pm.
+For dinner, head back into Philomath to The Dizzy Hen, which is open for dinner on weekend evenings, Thursday through Saturday, from 5:30-8:30 pm.

 Sunday